nevrome/currycarbon/README.md

                            (!) input date in a wide matrix format
 ```

-### For developers
+### For developers who want to edit the code

-To install the latest development version you can follow these steps:
+To install the latest development version (!) you can follow these steps:

 1. Install the Haskell build tool [Stack](https://docs.haskellstack.org/en/stable/README/)
 2. Clone the repository